OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-recording-node.md

 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-recording-node" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-A secure OpenVidu sample app with a NodeJS (using ExpressJS) backend.
-It makes use of [openvidu-node-client](reference-docs/openvidu-node-client/) to connect to **OpenVidu Server**.
-It serves a single HTML page using JavaScript providing how to use the videoconference recording to the users.
+A simple Node application that uses [openvidu-node-client](reference-docs/openvidu-node-client/){:target="_blank"} to demonstrate OpenVidu recording capabilities.
+It is highly recommended to have read [Recording]{:target="_blank"} documentation before diving into the tutorial.
 ## Understanding this tutorial

 <p align="center">